nypublicradio/ember-hifi/README.md

 `hifi` will take a list of urls and find the first connection/url combo that works.
 For desktop browsers, we'll try each url on each connection in the order the urls were specified.

-For mobile browsers, we'll first try using the NativeAudio connection on all the URLs to (hopefully) get around any autoplaying restrictions that sometimes require mobile users to click a play button twice.
+For mobile browsers, we'll first try all the URLs on the NativeAudio using a technique to (hopefully) get around any autoplaying restrictions that sometimes require mobile users to click a play button twice.

 ## Writing Your Own Hifi Connection